Harold Hall

 This taking its drive from the lathe on which it is mounted.
 It can though easily be driven by a separate Motor.

-Click on the picture to see others showing the mechanism with the guard omitted.
+See more pictures showing the mechanism with the guard omitted.

 The unconventional slot positions, together with the added accessories, makes it much easier in many situations to position the workpiece.

-Made from a kit of parts from Hemingway Kits
+Machined from a kit of parts from Hemingway Kits